® The "Hole in One"

 It was late 1978.
 I had already attended Honda's 79 model update class, and had prepared for new-bike delivery a few CBXs.
 Charming bikes, really.
 Everything the press had to say about the machine was true.
 It was a masterpiece, and exhibited a til-then unknown level of finesse and fitment from Honda.

 When the CBX is on the sidestand and one or more of the carburetor's float bowls takes that infrequent but inevitable dump, the escaping fuel that on other machines simply falls to the ground, on the CBX has to take a circuitious route to do so.
 Because the six hoses are tied together in a Y shape, any little bit that the other carbs might also spit is encouraged by capillary action, and if the rider has left the fuel petcock on this is even more likely, and soon there is a significant fuel load in the overflow system.
 The bike is on its sidestand, the number six carb is 3-4" higher than the number one carb, everything runs downhill, and the numbers one and two hoses get the load, but especially the number one.
-The fuel goes into the cylinder, whether the intake valve is open or not (the difference is one only of speed), and soon the number one cylinder is loaded with fuel.
+The fuel goes into the cylinder, whether the intake valve is open or not, and soon the number one cylinder is loaded with fuel.
 This fuel being incompressible and the connecting rods Honda made being fairly lightweight in construction, any attempt to start the machine results in a bent connecting rod.
 Most folks realized the problem before breaking anything, whether through the extremely slow starting and occasional kickback, or the rough idling and reduced performance.
 But others did not know anything was wrong until like our customer the rod let go and exited the engine cases.

 Another job, another CBX connecting rod.
 Not the same as the engine above.